luanpotter/shattered-wilds/docs/feats.md

 Alongside Stats (and modifiers), a character also has a collection of Feats, which can represent a wide variety of things.
-Typically a Player character will gain 2 Feats per level, a **Skill Feat** and an **Action Feat**.
+Typically a Player character will gain 2 Feats per level, a **Minor Feat** and an **Major Feat**.

-**Skill Feats** will typically give [[Circumstance Modifier | CM]] to a certain Checks under certain circumstances; though they can also grant more qualitative minor benefits.
+**Minor Feats** will typically give [[Circumstance Modifier | CM]] to a certain Checks under certain circumstances; though they can also grant more qualitative minor benefits.

-**Action Feats** typically allow you to perform a unique action, be it an actual [[Action]] during an Encounter, or just the ability of doing something (such as _Dark Vision_).
+**Major Feats** typically allow you to perform a unique action, be it an actual [[Action]] during an Encounter, or just the ability of doing something (such as _Dark Vision_).
 These are more qualitative in nature - though the lines can be blurry.

-The reason they are separated is to allow Players to choose a Skill Feat every level.
+The reason they are separated is to allow Players to choose a Minor Feat every level.
 For example, in D&D 5e, if you pick the Chef feat you are probably "underpowered".
-Since Players must always pick one of each type of Feat, this enables Players to pick Skill Feats without being tempted into over-optimizing for combat damage.
+Since Players must always pick one of each type of Feat, this enables Players to pick Minor Feats without being tempted into over-optimizing for combat damage.

 There are three sources of Feats as you level up:

 * At Level 0, you receive your two **Race and Upbringing-related Feats** (and stat modifiers).
   * **Note**: Level 0 characters are peasants and not adventurers.
-* At Level 1, you pick your Class, and thus receive your mandatory **Class Skill & Action Feats**.
-The Skill Feat will always be a +1 to your Primary Attribute, and the Action Feat will be the quintessential ability of your class.
+* At Level 1, you pick your Class, and thus receive your mandatory **Class Skill & Major Feats**.
+The Minor Feat will always be a +1 to your Primary Attribute, and the Major Feat will be the quintessential ability of your class.
-* At Level 2 upwards, you can pick any one Skill and Action Feat from your **Class Feats** or the **General Feats**.
+* At Level 2 upwards, you can pick any one Skill and Major Feat from your **Class Feats** or the **General Feats**.

-## General Skill Feats
+## General Minor Feats

 * **Skill Proficiency**: Choose one skill to get +2 to and another from the same Realm to get -2 to.
 This can bypass your level cap.